Skip to Content

 I bought a garden dump cart that’s rated for up to 600 pounds.
 I’ve been using it to dig out the alpaca pen and transport all that poop and rotted shavings to the garden and the orchard.

-We have a dirt floor and some flooding problems in the barn so I keep one part build up with bedding and… poo.
+We have a dirt floor and some flooding problems in the barn so I keep one part built up with bedding and… poo.
 That means I have a lot to dig out once it all thaws and the flooding risk is gone.
 All of that goes into the garden and having a dependable cart I can tip into the garden beds is a big help.

 how to weed your garden hand pulling weeds